SKULLDUDEE/fe-porject/README.md

 # CNNCT
 CNNCT is a modern web application designed for seamless meeting and event scheduling.
-Built with React, Node.js, Express, and MongoDB, it allows users to manage their availability, create events, and coordinate efficiently with participants.
+It allows users to manage their availability, create events, and coordinate efficiently with participants.

 ## Features
 - **User Authentication** (Signup/Login)